RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

-Cross-dataset evaluation implies that models are trained on one dataset and tested on another, which is more consistent with clinical applications.
-Accordingly, it’s more challenging to the generalization and robustness of models, compared with in-dataset evaluation.
+Out-of-domain evaluation implies that models are trained on one dataset and tested on another, which aligns more closely with real clinical applications and holds greater clinical significance, since the cross-device and cross-hospital settings are prevalent in clinical practice.
+Accordingly, it is more challenging to the generalization and robustness of methods, compared with in-domain evaluation.

-With the same conditions, we assess all methods under cross-dataset evaluation on three datasets inside FOVs.
-It should be noted that, since different datasets are different in resolutions, we test models directly with the original resolutions of testing datasets, rather than rescale them to fit the resolutions of training sets.
-It's fairly applied to all methods under cross-dataset evaluations.
-The numerical results of the six cross-dataset experiments are listed in Table \ref{Cross-dataset data} and some visualization results are shown in Fig. \ref{Cross-dataset fig}.
+With the same experiment setting, we assess all methods under out-of-domain evaluation on three datasets inside FOVs.
+It should be noted that, since different datasets are different in resolutions, we test models directly with the original resolutions of the testing datasets, rather than rescale them to fit the resolutions of the training datasets.
+It is fairly applied to all methods under out-of-domain evaluation.
+The numerical results of the six out-of-domain experiments are listed in Table~\ref{out-of-domain data} and some visualization results are shown in Fig.~\ref{out-of-domain fig}.

-It's obvious that FRS-Nets still achieve almost all the top two best performances in Se, F1, Acc, and AUC, and significantly outperform other methods by a more significant margin.
-It indicates the fine generalization and robustness of FRS-Nets and the promising potential for clinical applications.
-Note that the Sp of FRS-Nets is still unsubstantially lower than the best in some cases.
-Considering evident improvements in other metrics, especially in Se, it's still rational to say that the proposed method is superior.
-As shown in Fig. \ref{Cross-dataset fig}, FRS-Nets not only achieve the best performance for the segmentation of capillaries and large vessels, but more importantly, have a significant advantage over other methods in the segmentation of the overall vascular structure.
+It is obvious that RSF-Conv+U-Net and RSF-Conv+Iter-Net still achieve the top two best performances in Se, F1, Acc, and AUC, and outperform all comparison methods by a significant margin, which indicates the remarkable generalization and robustness of RSF-Conv and the promising potential for clinical applications.
+Note that the Sp of RSF-Conv+U-Net and RSF-Conv+Iter-Net are still slightly lower than the best in some cases.
+Considering the notable improvements in other metrics, especially in Se, the effectiveness of RSF-Conv is evident.
+As shown in Fig.~\ref{out-of-domain fig}, RSF-Conv+U-Net and RSF-Conv+Iter-Net not only achieve the best performance for the segmentation of capillaries and large vessels, but more importantly, have a substantial advantage in terms of segmenting the overall vascular structure.
+Similarly, we compare with the Transformer-based methods under out-of-domain evaluation, and RSF-Conv+U-Net and RSF-Conv+Iter-Net continue to exhibit an advantage, even when SwinUnet is fine-tuned based on the official pre-trained model.